hanabi/hanabi.github.io/Reference.md

 ### 5 Number Discharge (5ND)

 * This convention only applies in the *Early Game*.
-* In the *Early Game*, if a number 5 clue is performed on a 5 that is not already on chop, then it is a *Play Clue* on the 5 (if there are any 5's that are directly playable).
+* In the *Early Game*, if a number 5 clue is performed on a 5 that is not already on chop, then the clue is a *5 Stall*.
-* If there are no directly playable 5's, then the clue is instead a *5 Stall*.
 * If a *5 Stall* is not allowed, then it is a *5's Chop Move* (if the card is one-away-from-chop) or a *5 Pull* (if the card is two or more away from chop).
 * If a *5 Pull* is performed on a card that is one-away-from-playable, it typically communicates a *5 Pull Finesse*.
-* However, if the *5 Pulled* card is two or more away from playable **or** the *5 Pulled* card is trash, then the clue must instead be a *Play Clue* on the 5 as a *Finesse*.
-* If the very next player sees that they will only have to **blind-play one card** in their hand to fulfill the *Finesse*, then they should assume that it is a *Finesse* and blind-play their *Finesse Position*.
-* If the very next player sees that they would have to **blind-play two or more cards** in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
-Instead, players agree that this signals an *Discharge* and that the next player should play their *Third Finesse Position*.
+* However, if the *5 Pulled* card is two or more away from playable **or** the *5 Pulled* card is trash, players agree that this signals a *Discharge* and that the next player should play their *Third Finesse Position*.
-  * *Prompts* don't factor into the "two or more blind-plays" rule.
-Players only count the number of blind-plays.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues number 5 to Cathy, touching a 5 on slot 1.